aaron-grau/curic/sql/projects/aa_questions/README.md

 * `Reply#child_replies`
     * Only do child replies one-deep; don't find grandchild comments.

-Test out your newly written queries in the rails console.
+Test out your newly written queries in the console.
 Don't move on until you have everything working.

 ### Medium